VanLinLin/icsi418y-pa1/README.md

 **Author:** Yu-Fan Lin

 ## Description
 This is the course 418Y homework1.
-Need to build a dynamic web page using HTML, css and javascript to record the tasks and their priority.
-Provide three functions: Add, Done, Delete.
+I need to build a dynamic web page using HTML, css and javascript to record the tasks and their priority.
+Provide three functions: Add, Complete, Delete.

 ## How to Run